The challenges of caring for elderly parents

 Our Funding Care Guide offers an in-depth look at how funding for care actually works and is a good place to refer to when having these essential discussions.

-Where to find practical and emotional support
+Find practical and emotional support

 Professional carers can take the pressure off you, providing some or all of the care that your parents need.

-By the time a family is considering care support for their parents, they have probably already been providing care of some kind.
+By the time a family is considering care support for their older parents, they have probably already been providing care of some kind.
 Considering having professionals help is just formalising what has already been taking place.
 Looking at professional care is a difficult shift to come to terms with, but it should be one that benefits everybody involved.
 Transitions can be tricky, and everybody will need some time to get used to the new normal.

 If you feel your emotional health in being impacted by your caring responsibilities, consider taking some time off, if possible: